SyncfusionExamples/How-to-pass-custom-values-from-client-to-server-in-filemanager/TypeScript/README.md

 3. Now, the project will be hosted in http://localhost:{port}.

-4. Open the Angular sample application.
+4. Run the React sample application.

-5. To download the package use the below command.
+5. Use the following command to install the dependent npm packages from the command prompt

     ```ts
     npm install